A-AhkUser/eAutocomplete/README.md

 ## Description, commands

 The script enables, as typing in an `Edit`/`RICHEDIT50W` control, to quickly find and select from a dynamic pre-populated list of suggestions and, by this means, to expand/replace partially entered strings into/by complete strings.
-By default, keystroke events separated by a period of less than 255ms are considered as part of an influx and are discarded as such while a single call is buffered: when you start to type in the target control and a brief rest of 225ms occured since the last keystroke, the script starts searching for entries that match and should automatically - by default at least - display complete strings to choose from, which are based:
+When you start to type in the target control and a brief rest occurred since the last keystroke, the script starts searching for entries that match and should automatically - by default at least - display complete strings to choose from, which are based:

 - on earlier typed characters (letters, symbols *etc.*);
 - on the content and settings of the current [wordlist](#custom-autocomplete-lists);
 - on the recentness of use of the matching suggestions.

-The script integrates the [Sift_Regex function](https://www.autohotkey.com/boards/viewtopic.php?t=7302), by **FanaticGuru**: fuzzy searching is available, assuming the given wordlist and its `Query`'s interface have been set up to allow it.
+The script integrates the [Sift_Regex function](https://www.autohotkey.com/boards/viewtopic.php?t=7302): fuzzy searching is available, assuming the given wordlist and its `Query`'s interface have been set up to allow it.
 By way of examples, and depending on the setting, `ahkey`, `AHKey`, `a.+?key$` or `auto` could match `autohotkey` - and suggest it as an autocomplete string.

 > Known limitation: for efficiency reasons, and for want of anything better, the script preprocessed the user-defined wordlist, creating a list alphabetically splitted in subsections; a pending word is check against the subsection of the autocomplete source where all words start with the very first letter by which a given pending word starts so that the length of the input string whose content is searched is reduced.
 This means, for example, in 'regex mode', that `on$` will suggest `objection` because: